MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/coverage/index.md

    limitations under the License.  -->
 # Find unused JavaScript and CSS code with the Coverage tool

-The **Coverage** tool can help you find unused JavaScript and CSS code.
+The **Coverage** tool helps you find unused JavaScript and CSS code.
 Removing unused code can speed up your page load and save your mobile users cellular data.

 This guide covers how to find unused code by using the **Coverage** tool.
 This guide doesn't cover how to refactor a codebase to avoid unused code, because refactoring code depends on your technology stack.